GarvTambi/Udacity-Self-Driving-Car/CarND-Traffic-Sign-Classifier-Project/README.md

 and drop out layer can reduce the negative effects on learning.

 The final accuracy in validation set is around 0.954.

-### Test a Model on New Images

-#### 1. Choose five German traffic signs found on the web and provide them in the report.
-For each image, discuss what quality or qualities might be difficult to classify.

-I want to see how the classifier performs on similar signs.
-The General Caution and Traffic signals: they both look like a vertical bar (see the visualization) when grayscaled.
-And pedestrains and child crossing look similar in low resolution.

-Here are five German traffic signs that I found on the web:

-![alt text][image4] ![alt text][image5] ![alt text][image6]
-![alt text][image7] ![alt text][image8]

-The first image might be difficult to classify because ...

-#### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
-Identify where in your code predictions were made.
-At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).

-The accuracy on the new traffic signs is 63.6%, while it was 93% on the test set.
-This is a sign of underfitting.
-By looking at the virtualized result, I think this can be addressed by using more image preprocessing techniques on the training set.

 ### (Optional) Visualizing the Neural Network (See Step 4 of the Ipython notebook for more details)